Overparameterized ReLU Neural Networks Learn the Simplest Models: Neural Isometry and Exact Recovery: Introduction

 It was conjectured that models trained with simple iterative methods such as Stochastic Gradient Descent (SGD) approach flat local minima \citep{hochreiter1997flat, jastrzkebski2017three, wu2017towards} that generalize well.
 However, it was also shown that the behavior of the trained model heavily depends on the choice of the specific optimization algorithm and its hyper-parameters \citep{goyal2017accurate, hoffer2017train,jastrzkebski2017three,luo2020many}.

 Developing algorithms for the recovery of planted two-layer neural networks has been studied in the literature.
 In \cite{ge2018learning, bakshi2019learning}, the authors design spectral methods for learning the weight matrices of a planted two-layer ReLU network with $k$ neurons.
 In contrast, our work studies the recovery properties of over-parameterized NNs with arbitrary many neurons that minimize the training objective and sheds light into the optimization landscape. \cite{tian2017analytical, soltanolkotabi2017learning, li2017convergence, zhang2019learning} analyze the recovery of two-layer ReLU neural networks using the gradient descent method, while \cite{zhong2017recovery} extends the analysis to other activation functions, including leaky ReLU.
 In comparison, our results apply to the case where neural networks have many more neurons than the planted model.
-The multi-neuron network can recover the planted model as long as the number of sample is sufficiently large.